How to Make Perfume Last in Indian Summer

 40°C heat, AC offices, two-wheeler commutes and the smell of one’s own sweat by 11 AM.
 A practical handbook for keeping fragrance alive in actual Indian weather.

-Things that actually help:
+Things that actually help, in order of impact.

 "European perfumery was designed for 18°C drawing rooms.
 India is not a 18°C drawing room.
 Adjust accordingly."